Financial Transactions

 - Revaluations - Recording a formal revaluation of an asset (e.g. property revalued by a surveyor)

-- Write-downs — Reducing the value of an impaired asset
+- Impairments and write-downs - Reducing the value of an impaired asset

-- Running costs — Recording maintenance, insurance, or other operating costs for total cost of ownership tracking
+- Running costs - Recording repairs, servicing, or insurance for total cost of ownership tracking

 - Corrections - Posting adjusting entries to correct previous errors (rather than editing the original transaction)